Tempo logotype

 What is Tempo's strength vs Asana?

 Tempo treats portfolio governance as an economics problem, not a coordination problem.
 Jira stays the system of record, and the financial and capacity mechanics sit directly on the delivery data.
-Pluxee, for example, scaled governance and visibility across 29 countries using Tempo Timesheets, Tempo Structure PPM, and the Power BI Connector for Jira (a separate Tempo Marketplace app) – pushing Jira data into the BI tool where finance and exec dashboards already live, rather than coordinating across a separate work platform.
-More cases are on the Tempo customer stories page.
+Pluxee scaled governance and visibility across 29 countries using Timesheets, Tempo Structure PPM, and Power BI Connector for Jira – pushing Jira data into the BI tool where finance and exec dashboards already live, rather than coordinating across a separate work platform.
+More examples are on the Tempo customer stories page.

 • Jira-native architecture that extends Jira's data model directly, with Jira as the system of record

-• Financial governance layer – CapEx/OpEx, labor cost actuals, budget vs. actuals, and project profitability – that Asana's scope doesn't cover
+• Financial governance – CapEx/OpEx, labor cost actuals, budget vs. actuals, revenue and cost forecasting, and project and portfolio profitability – that Asana's scope doesn't cover

 • Individual and team capacity planning with planned vs. actual reporting grounded in Jira delivery data

-• AI-assisted time tracking via Atlassian Rovo agents (paid Atlassian Cloud; full credits on Premium and Enterprise), with human approval before CapEx/OpEx posting and line-by-line audit
+• AI-assisted time tracking via Atlassian Rovo agents, with human approval before CapEx/OpEx posting and line-by-line audit

 Ideal customer for each tool